Basic Worker’s Guide to Maryland Unemployment Hearings

-To attorneys: In addition to the materials provided below, please feel to take a look at the Solo Practice University course on Unemployment Appeals: Law, Practice and Procedure by attorney Bruce Godfrey.
+To attorneys: In addition to the materials provided below, please feel free to take a look at the Solo Practice University course on Unemployment Appeals: Law, Practice and Procedure.

 If you have lost your job through no fault of your own, especially in the current difficult economy, unemployment benefits can be the difference between eviction or foreclosure and keeping your owned or rented home.
 In the U.S., unemployment benefits are significantly less generous than in most of our industrialized allied countries and trading partners; we Americans generally receive lower benefits and for a shorter period than do most Europeans, for example.
 Yet our modest, limited benefits can be crucial to surviving in a terrible economy.